 Once you’ve worked your way through all of the prescribed aligners, it’s time to celebrate that beautiful smile!
 Pictures and molds will be taken so you can see how much your smile has changed.
 You will also receive instructions on how to wear your retainer because regardless of the method used to straighten your teeth, they are always moving and the retainers help keep them in the desired alignment.

 Straightening teeth can be a complex or simple process depending on what issues you are presenting with or trying to fix.
-Our orthodontists in Cary and Raleigh, NC, will help you decide the best option for straightening your teeth to accomplish your beautiful, healthy smile.
+Our orthodontists in Raleigh, NC, will help you decide the best option for straightening your teeth to accomplish your beautiful, healthy smile.